jmcklondonuk/PostOfficeIS/README.md

 # Post Office Information System

 ## System Requirements
-- Linux OS or Windows 10 with Windows Linux Subsystem (WLS).
+- Linux OS or Windows 10 with Windows Subsystem for Linux (WSL).
 - JDK 11 (OpenJDK or Oracle)
 - Internet connectivity to download Gradle dependencies for build